< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The invasion was just in time: the airfield was almost complete, and if it had been operational it would have made the assault far more problematic, as subsequent events would demonstrate to the Japanese.
 The Japanese had been too surprised to destroy their equipment and supplies before they were evicted, so the Marines also obtained trucks and construction equipment; fuel, construction materials, and large stocks of food; and even an ice-making machine.
 The Marines put up a sign:

-TOJO ICE FACTORY -- Under New Management
+TOJO ICE CO -- Under New Management

 The Marines had taken Guadalcanal easily.
 Keeping it was not going to be as easy.